Representative to the U.S. and Canada

 Jordan Leichnitz currently serves as the Program Officer in Canada of the Friedrich Ebert Stiftung Washington office.
 Jordan has over fifteen years of experience in progressive political strategy and policy development.
 She has worked in senior roles in the New Democratic Party of Canada for over a decade.

-Monika Parson is the Financial Officer at the Washington Office of the Friedrich-Ebert-Stiftung.
-She joined the FES as Financial Officer in December 2002.
-Previously, she has worked for the Marsh McLennan Companies in Washington, DC.
-Prior to coming to the United States, she has worked for the state government of North Rhine Westphalia in Düsseldorf for eleven years.
-Monika has also lived and worked in cities such as Tokyo, Stockholm, and London for several years.
+Eileen Antrobus is the Financial Officer at the Washington Office of the Friedrich-Ebert-Stiftung.
+She joined the FES as Financial Officer in January 2021.
+Previously, she has worked for the Goethe-Institut Washington, DC.